Reayz/jira-application/README.md

 - Used bootstrap icons

-This jira application has following feature
+This jira application(Issue tracker application) has following feature
-- Login user to jira project
+- User login to the application
-- After login user will see different project assigned to them
+- After login user will see different project assigned to them (Different project for different user)
-- Jira Dashboard
+- Dashboard
 - Create Issue
 - View Issue
 - Edit Issue